MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 }
 ```

-This causes the `Page1Xaml` [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) instance to be pushed onto the navigation stack, where it becomes the active page and the root page of the application.
+This causes the `Page1Xaml` [`ContentPage`](xref:Xamarin.Forms.ContentPage) instance to be pushed onto the navigation stack, where it becomes the active page and the root page of the application.
 This is shown in the following screenshots:

 ![](hierarchical-images/mainpage.png "Root Page of Navigation Stack")

 > [!NOTE]
-> The [`RootPage`](https://developer.xamarin.com/api/property/Xamarin.Forms.NavigationPage.RootPage/) property of a [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) instance provides access to the first page in the navigation stack.
+> The [`RootPage`](xref:Xamarin.Forms.NavigationPage.RootPage) property of a [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) instance provides access to the first page in the navigation stack.

 ### Pushing Pages to the Navigation Stack

-To navigate to `Page2Xaml`, it is necessary to invoke the [`PushAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PushAsync(Xamarin.Forms.Page)/) method on the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property of the current page, as demonstrated in the following code example:
+To navigate to `Page2Xaml`, it is necessary to invoke the [`PushAsync`](xref:Xamarin.Forms.NavigationPage.PushAsync*) method on the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property of the current page, as demonstrated in the following code example:

 ```csharp
 async void OnNextPageButtonClicked (object sender, EventArgs e)